STAR-Research/18-847B-F22/README.md

 * [The ECE Numbers cluster](https://userguide.its.cit.cmu.edu/research-computing/computer-clusters/): You will likely have to share these resources with other folks.
 If your project involves fine-grained performance measurements on real hardware, this might not be the best option since you might encounter intereference effects from co-runners.
 * [The ECE Data Science cloud](https://userguide.its.cit.cmu.edu/research-computing/computer-clusters/): You will likely have to share these resources with other folks.
 If your project involves fine-grained performance measurements on real hardware, this might not be the best option since you might encounter intereference effects from co-runners.
 * [CloudLab](https://www.cloudlab.us/): Please contact the instructor with your email addresses.
 The instructor will create a project on CloudLab for you and add you to the project.
-You will get dedicated access to machine using CloudLab and will therefore not encounter intereference effects.
+You will get dedicated access to machines using CloudLab and will therefore not encounter intereference effects.
+* [Chameleon Cloud](https://www.chameleoncloud.org/): Please contact the instructor with your email addresses.
+The instructor will create a project on Chameleon Cloud for you and add you to the project.
+You will get dedicated access to machines using Chameleon Cloud and will therefore not encounter intereference effects.
 * [Pittsburgh Supercomputing center](https://www.psc.edu/): If you need substantial computing, we can do an education allocation at the Pittsburg Supercomputing Center.
 Here, we can get access to the Bridges and Bridges-DL machine with 60,000 CPU cores and about 80+ A100 GPUs.
 Of course you wouldn't use the entire machine, but you have flexibility.
 * [Google Cloud Platform](https://cloud.google.com/): Contact the instructor if you need access to GCP educational credits.
 If your project involves fine-grained performance measurements on real hardware, this might not be the best option since it might be harder to measure hardware performance counters, you might face interference effects from co-runners, might face overheads from virtualization, etc.
 * Please contact the instructor if none of the above computing options work for you.
 We will work with you to meet your needs as best as we can.

 ### Schedule
-Please submit a review for all papers (from Jan 24) on hotcrp.
+Please submit a review for all papers on [hotcrp](https://cmu-18-847-f22.hotcrp.com/).
 Here is the review [template](https://gist.github.com/kasikci/49e7107dfdee281d6f6450b132555550) we will use.

 | Date      | Topic | Readings | Notes | Presenter |
 | ----------- | ----------- | ----------- | ----------- | ----------- |